69 WFMZ-TV FAMILY FUN AT THE SANTANDER ARENA WITH TROLLS LIVE!

 The show is jam-packed with epic music, glitter, happiness and humor.
 Tickets are on sale now at the Santander Arena box office.

 We’ve made it extremely easy to win.
 Simply fill out the contest form below.
-One winner will be chosen at random to win a 4 pack of tickets to enjoy Trolls LIVE! at the PPL Center.
+One winner will be chosen at random to win a 4 pack of tickets to enjoy Trolls LIVE! at the Santander Arena.